Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Segregation of duties is essential for mitigating internal threats and ensuring proper checks and balances.
 It ensures that no individual has enough control to execute conflicting functions, such as both initiating and approving a financial transaction.

-Incorporating SoD policies into your identity governance framework strengthens compliance posture, reduces fraud risk, and enhances transparency within business operations.
+Incorporating SoD policies into your Identity Governance Framework strengthens compliance posture, reduces fraud risk, and enhances transparency within business operations.

 Access Review and Certification